 There’s a wide spectrum of client relationship management systems that can be used. some CRMs certainly can’t be used and are not affordable for smaller businesses.

-￼Salesforce is expensive and you really need internal support to use it so it’s pretty much mostly useful for larger businesses.￼
+￼Salesforce is expensive, and you really need internal support to use it so it’s pretty much mostly useful for larger businesses.￼ HubSpot is a good one to use and easy to get started on with a qualified HubSpot solutions partner.

 Before picking a system consider: What are your challenges?￼￼￼